11 Tips For Traveling by Car With a Baby – And Staying Sane!

 Shelter from the sun

-Make sure you can protect your baby from sun with some kind of sunshade that you can put on either his car seat or on a window.
+Make sure you can protect your baby from sun with some kind of sunshade (example at Amazon) that you can attach to either your child’s car seat or a window.
 A hat for your baby may also be good to have available.